gcrois/SI-Website/README.md

-# SI Website Spring 2020
+# College Students Change The World Websites
-This is a website for COSC102 Students at the University of Tennessee, Knoxville.
-It was created and is maintained by Gregory Croisdale in 2020.
+This is a website for CSCTW Organization at the University of Tennessee, Knoxville.
+This website was created and is maintained by Gregory Croisdale in 2020.